mmarchetti/DirectIO/README.md

 }
 ```

-`OutputPin` looks up and caches the port address and bit mask (using 8 bytes of RAM per instance), in order to gain a 3x speedup over digitalWrite.
+`OutputPin` looks up and caches the port address and bit mask (using 8 bytes of RAM per instance), in order to gain a 3x speedup over digitalWrite on AVR boards.
+On SAM/SAMD boards, this class currently delegates to `digitalWrite` so there is no speedup.

 ### Benchmarks
 #### Arduino I/O